Universal Broadband Fund: For applicants

-Applicants who apply to the Rapid Response Stream, but who cannot deliver projects within the specified time period, will be encouraged to apply to the main Universal Broadband Fund.
+Applicants who applied to the Rapid Response Stream, but who could not deliver projects within the specified time period, were encouraged to apply to the main Universal Broadband Fund.

 We want to ensure that Canadians are connected as quickly as possible to high-speed Internet.
 All applicants are encouraged to accurately describe their deployment schedule and project timeline.

 Will only projects in provinces and territories that have money to spend on high-speed Internet be selected?

 All underserved regions of Canada — i.e. those areas that do not have high-speed Internet access of 50/10 Mbps — are eligible for the Universal Broadband Fund.
 Leveraging funding helps taxpayers dollars go further, but it is only one of a number of considerations that will go into choosing projects.